 Ever read a text on the Internet claiming that you have been doing a certain everyday thing incorrectly?
 Something along the lines of ”You’ve been peeling bananas wrong your whole life!”, or ”This is how you properly wash hair”.
 We’ve never been a fan of those.
-Besides often falling a victim to the Appeal to nature fallacy, there is also a certain arrogance in claiming that your way is the only proper way.
-Having said that, there are things that can be done in an objectively superior manner.
+Besides often falling victim to the Appeal to nature fallacy, there is also a certain arrogance in claiming that your way is the only proper way.
+Having said that, some things can be done in an objectively superior manner.
 One of them is the way you store perishable food safely.
 Luckily, the following text will address this matter in detail.

 The best location for the packed goods

 Just like storage NYC operates under certain rules, to keep everything safe and in check, and so does your refrigerator.
 To store your perishable food safely, utilize your fridge as follows:

 - Meat, poultry, fish, and eggs are all at the top of perishable foods.
 Hence, you should keep them in a refrigerator all the time you are not consuming them.
 Raw meat ought to stay on the lower shelves, neatly covered, in a bowl or tray to catch any leaks.
 Separately cooked meat from raw one.
 Eggs go inside the main part of the fridge where the temperatures are cooler.